Existenziell/bplusplus/app/docs/fundamentals/overview.md

 > **Note:** Throughout this documentation, "Bitcoin" refers specifically to **BTC (Bitcoin Core)**, the original and longest-running Bitcoin network.
 While other networks like Bitcoin Cash (BCH) and Bitcoin SV (BSV) share Bitcoin's history up to their respective fork points, they are separate networks with different consensus rules.
 This documentation focuses exclusively on Bitcoin (BTC).
 >
-> **Important:** The website bitcoin.com promotes Bitcoin Cash (BCH), not Bitcoin (BTC).
+> **Be aware:** The website bitcoin.com promotes Bitcoin Cash (BCH), not Bitcoin (BTC).
 Despite its name, it is not the official Bitcoin website and does not represent the Bitcoin (BTC) network.

 ---